8bithero/bundlebee/README.md

     }

-An **unsuccessful* response will return one of the following responces:
+### Remove App from Sandbox
+**DELETE** /api/v1/remove_from_sandbox/:app_id

+*Note: You must pass 'token' as either a request parameter or as a URL parameter.*

+**Example return data**

+A **successful** delete will return a **200** status code and a hash with the following:

     {
       "success": true,
-      "message": "App-name-goes-here was successfully added to your Sandbox."
+      "message": "App was successfully removed from your Sandbox."
     }

-### Remove App from a user's sandbox
-**DELETE** /api/v1/remove_from_sandbox/:app_id

-**Example return data**
-Although the item is successfully deleted, currently you will receive a 204 - No content status code returned.
-A correct response reply will be implemented in the next commit.
+## List of HTTP status response codes that will appear

+### Error codes that may appear
+* 401 - Unauthorized | Will appear when token is incorrect or user does not have access.
+* 404 - Record not found | Send when a record/resource cannot be found - may be sent as http or json.
+* 409 - Conflict | Will be sent when record already exists - i.e. trying to add item to sandbox that already exists.
+* 500 - Internal Server Error | The generic error that will be sent.

+### Success codes that may appear
+* 200 - Ok
+* 201 - Created | When you resource has successfully been added - i.e. added item to sandbox.